Megaemce/Megaemce/README.md

 Hi there fellow human being 👋

-     🏝️ I currently live in Bali after 1.5 year of travelling around Asia 🌱 I'm always open for meaningful and worth-working-for projects 🧑🏻‍💻 In the meantime I create funny projects or write my first book
+     🏝️ I currently live in Bali after 1.5 years of traveling around Asia 🌱 I'm always open for meaningful and open source projects 🧑🏻‍💻 In the meantime I create funny projects or write my first book

  <details>